This fried dough delight is another recipe of Nelson’s mom. Thankfully she included it in the recipe notebook she made for Nelson.

 - Make a cove/pocket in the middle of the flour with a spoon or a clean fist.

-- Pour remaining ingredients in the flour pocket.
+- Pour all remaining ingredients, including the yeast mixture in the flour pocket.

 - Start mixer on kneading setting and knead for 14 minutes.